Dunmaglass wind farm

 - Energy type: Onshore wind

-- Project type: Project
+- Project type: Asset

 SSE acquired the project from RES in May 2013 and initial enabling works began in the summer of 2013.
 This included the upgrade of 11km of tracks and the construction of two timber deck bridges.

 Highland contractor RJ McLeod was awarded the £16m main civil works contract in summer 2014.
-These works include the construction of the 33 turbine bases and crane hardstandings and associated cabling and drainage works.
+These works included the construction of the 33 turbine bases and crane hardstandings and associated cabling and drainage works.

 We recognise that our investments in new electricity generation benefit from the co-operation of the local community in a variety of ways, particularly during the construction phase.
 In recognition of this, our policy is to establish long-term funds to support community projects in areas where we are developing generation projects.

-Please visit our Community page for more information.
+Please visit our Communities page for more information.